its-tushar-bit/sonatype-firewall-extension/insight-brain-tenancy/readme.md

 the license for a tenant after it is provisioned, so the customer will not need to execute this step manually.

 The final goal is to not depend on a license file, but for now the endpoint expects this file.
-You can run the next command to install/update a new tenant:
+You can run the next commands to install/update a license for a tenant:

+#### For Local Development
 ```bash
 curl -F file="@/path/to/license.lic" -X PUT http://{mtiq-ip-address}:8071/api/admin/tenants/{tenant-slug}/license